What's a limit order?

 Advantages of using limit orders

-For example, a trader may set a buy limit order at a lower price than the current market price, expecting the price to drop and the order to be filled at a lower price, potentially resulting in a profit.
-Another advantage of using limit orders is that they can be useful in volatile markets, where prices can change rapidly.
+For example, you may set a buy limit order at a lower price than the current market price, expecting the price to drop and the order to be filled at a lower price, potentially resulting in a gains.

-By setting a specific price, traders can avoid buying or selling at unfavorable prices due to sudden price swings.
-Using limit orders provides traders with greater control and flexibility over their trades, potentially leading to more profitable outcomes.
+To sum up, using limit orders provides you with greater control and flexibility over your trades, potentially leading to more favorable outcomes.

 Disadvantages of using limit orders

 Another disadvantage is that limit orders can be more time-consuming than market limit orders, as traders have to constantly monitor the market and adjust their limit prices accordingly.
+Similarly, depending on the movement of the market, you may need to wait a while for your limit orders to be executed — time that could be spent on more proactive trades.
+Patience is key here.

 Factors to consider when using limit orders